 - Use mini-kiosks to allow the customer to research more information about the product they are buying, whether it’s a bottle of wine or a television or a piece of jewelry.
 Give them access to information they need to make a buying decision, right there in the store.

 The use of mini-kiosks is really limited only by the imagination.
 Employees can use them for time & attendance terminals or to access store level information.
-Customers can scan loyalty cards to see their discounted price or scan a coupon and the mini-kiosk can tell them exactly what aisle that product is located on.
+Customers can scan loyalty cards to see their discounted price, price check gift cards, scan a coupon, and the mini-kiosk can tell them exactly what aisle that product is located on.

 The best kept secret about mini-kiosks is the investment cost.
 In small volumes, the average price for a mini-kiosk with a decent feature set can be less than $1,000.
 Larger volumes can drive that price much lower.